-Southern Africa is filled with wonderful places to visit for a photo safari.
-It is best known for it’s Africa safari parks, but so much of the region has such sheer beauty to behold.
+Southern Africa is filled with wonderful places to visit.
+It is best known for it’s wildlife safari parks, but so much of the region has such sheer beauty to behold.
 I want to work with you to plan the best trip you can have and to do it within your budget.

 South African National Park destinations